mich-sue9/SheHacks2020/README.md

 ## How to Run:
 ### Windows

-Each project folder will contain a UbiGame.sln file that can be opened with Visual Studio (Community version is free).
+Each project folder will contain a UbiGame.sln file that can be opened with Visual Studio.

 ### The MacOS version is based on a Makefile.